patr1ck/baserow/docs/installation/install-on-digital-ocean.md

 The app platform doesn't support volumes, and offers horizontal scalability.
 That means the application that runs will be stateless.
-We will therefore need to create a managed PostgreSQL, managed Redis, and a Spaces Object Storage to store all the data.
+We will therefore need to create a managed PostgreSQL, managed Valkey, and a Spaces Object Storage to store all the data.
 Because the app depends on these resources to exist, we have to create those first.

 ### Managed PostgreSQL

 Navigate to the `Databases` page in the left sidebar of your Digital Ocean dashboard.
-Click on `Create Database` in the top right corner.
+Click on `Create Database Cluster` in the top right corner.
 Choose your region, it's important that all the created servers are in the same region, select PostgreSQL v15, and choose the server specs you would like to have.
-Baserow is compatible with 1vCPU and 1GB RAM.
+Baserow is compatible with 1vCPU and 1GBRAM.

 While the database server is being created, you can already find the `Connection Details` on the database detail page.
 Click on the dropdown in that top right corner, and switch to `Connection String`.
 Copy that string because you're going to need it later.

-### Managed Redis
+### Managed Valkey

 Navigate to the `Databases` page in the left sidebar of your Digital Ocean dashboard.
-Click on `Create Database` in the top right corner.
-Choose your region, it's important that all the created servers are in the same region, select Redis v7, and choose the server specs you would like to have.
+Click on `Create Database Cluster` in the top right corner.
+Choose your region, it's important that all the created servers are in the same region, select Valkey v8, and choose the server specs you would like to have.
 Baserow is compatible with 1vCPU and 1GB RAM.

 While the database server is being created, you can already find the `Connection Details` on the database detail page.
 Click on the dropdown in that top right corner,